 The author (provide one designated author if there are multiple authors) will receive a clean copy of the manuscript before it is sent to the printer.
 The copy must be proofread, approved, and returned within 15 days.
 Before publication, the author must agree to the Journal’s policy on classroom photocopying, which is published in each issue of the Journal and excerpted below.

 - All articles copyright [year] by the American Association of Law Libraries, except where otherwise expressly indicated.
 Except as otherwise expressly provided, the author of each article in this issue has granted permission for copies of that article to be made for classroom use or for any other educational purpose provided that (1) copies are distributed at or below cost, (2) author and Journal are identified, and (3) proper notice of copyright is affixed to each copy.
 For articles in which it holds copyright, the American Association of Law Libraries grants permission for copies to be made for classroom use or for any other educational purpose under the same conditions.

-Upon publication, the author will receive two free copies of the issue 25 individual offprints of the article.
-For additional copies or offprints, please contact Heather Haemker, AALL publications manager.
+Upon publication, the author will receive two free copies of the issue and 25 individual offprints of the article.
+For additional copies or offprints, please contact Heather Haemker AALL director of marketing & communications.